Treatment for Panic Attacks

 Cognitive Approach Towards Panic Attacks

 For cognitivism, panic derives from a perceptive distortion of the fear signals.
-The recommended therapy approach is based on a combination of cognitive reconstruction and gradual exposures of the patient to the terror-inducing stimuli.
+The recommended therapy approach is based on a combination of cognitive reconstruction and gradual exposure of the patient to the terror-inducing stimuli.

 History of Panic Attacks

-Anxiety is a universal human experience, and as such has been dealt with in many different ways in literature, philosophy, religion, and, of course, psychology and medicine.
+Anxiety is a universal human experience and, as such, has been dealt with in many different ways in literature, philosophy, religion, and, of course, psychology and medicine.

 The first written records describing anxiety are mentioned in the Epic of Gilgamesh in about 2000 B.C.
 Even the origin of the word “panic” has ancient roots.
 The Greeks called groundless fear “panikos.”